awslabs/barometer/README.md

 ![](./assets/define_experiment.gif)

 ## Run benchmark only

+> This option can be used as `Benchmark your own platform` or `Bring your own platform`

 You can directly benchmark any database with this option.
 The option is available under `Manage Experiments > Run benchmarking only`.
 Depending on where the database is hosted you need to follow below